ALTxVentures/exceptional-php-ci/README.markdown

     error_reporting(E_ALL ^ E_NOTICE);

-It also supports custom error and exception handlers (see example_advanced.php)
+It also supports custom error and exception handlers - see example_advanced.php.
+It also catches parse errors and fatal errors, as long the setup file parses correctly.

+### 404 Support

+Add the following code to your 404 handler to track 404 errors:

+    throw new Http404Exception();